nikolasburk/magic-relay-mutations/relay-mutations.md

 ```
 Note that the `id` is required to perform an update or deletion, so it's requested as well.

+> TODO: the id field should be required in the fragment of the mutation and not in the react component

 These fragments are usually kept in the same file as the React component, so UI and data requirements are _colocated_.
 Relay then uses a [higher-order component](https://facebook.github.io/react/docs/higher-order-components.html) called [`Relay.Container`](https://facebook.github.io/relay/docs/guides-containers.html#content), to wrap the component along with its data requirements - from this point the developer doesn't have to worry about the data any more!
 It will be fetched behind the scenes and is made available to the component through its props.

 ### Data Masking

-Another core concept of Relay is [data masking](https://facebook.github.io/relay/docs/thinking-in-relay.html#data-masking), which means that any component will only ever have access to the data that it explicitly requests in a fragment.
+Another core concept of Relay is [data masking](https://facebook.github.io/relay/docs/thinking-in-relay.html#data-masking), which means that any component will only ever have access to the data that it explicitly requests in a co-located fragment.
 The data requirements are passed upwards through the component tree, where at the top they're combined a in a _root query_.
 Relay also makes sure that only data that has not been requested before is being fetched, so there is a lot of optimizations happening to ensure excellent performance and minimal data transfer over the network.

 Consider the example of the `PokemonList` and the `PokemonItem` (representing a single item, or _cell_ in the list):